dmbarbour/awelon/AboutAO.md

 * automatic animation highlighting changes in structure across words in def
 * support for automatic word completion, sensitive to type and context
 * automated refactoring support; discover similar code in other projects
+* live programming; continuous feedback of value over change in definition

-AO is envisioned with these features in a wiki-based programming environment.
+AO is envisioned with these features in a wiki-based integrated development environment.
 However, a simple **.ao** dictionary file format with imports has been defined for a more conventional filesystem and text-editor programming environment.
 Working without automatic visualization has a steep learning curve that can intimidate potential programmers, so I do not wish to promote the **.ao** dictionary format much beyond its intended use for bootstrapping.

 ## Literals: Numbers, Text, Blocks